justdev554-art/FastDL/README.md

 - **Models**: `.mdl`, `.phy`, `.vmt`, `.vtf`, `.vtx`, `.vvd` (and `.bz2` variants)
 - **Scripts**: `.txt` (and `.bz2` variants) in the `scripts/items` path
 - **Sounds**: `.mp3`, `.wav` (and `.bz2` variants)

+## Compression Features

+FastDL implements two approaches to file compression:

+1. **Pre-compressed files**: The server can serve `.bz2` compressed files that already exist on disk.
+2. **On-the-fly compression**: When a client requests a `.bz2` file that doesn't exist, the server will:
+   - Look for the uncompressed version
+   - For files smaller than 64KB, compress them in memory using bz2
+   - Serve the compressed data without creating a permanent file
+   - This saves disk space while still providing compressed downloads

+This hybrid approach optimizes both server performance and bandwidth usage without requiring manual pre-compression of all files.

 ## Security Considerations